 METAMORPHOSIS: WRITING CONTEST

-In collaboration with The Global Youth Review and SeaGlass Lit.
+In collaboration with The Global Youth Review and SeaGlass Lit (2022).

-This writing contest asks contributors to explore the theme "Metamorphosis."
-We hope the product—a joint issue—exhibits the complexities of changing self-definition, growth, and healing.
+This writing contest asked contributors to explore the theme "Metamorphosis."
+The product—a joint issue—will exhibit the complexities of changing self-definition, growth, and healing.

 DUE SEP 30TH (12:00 pm UTC)

-Magazine staff will select pieces to be included in our joint issue titled "Metamorphosis."
-These selections will be passed on to our guest judges, who will select the one winning submission for each category (poetry/prose).
+Magazine staff selected pieces to be included in our joint issue titled "Metamorphosis."
+These selections were then passed on to our guest judges, who selected the one winning submission for each category (poetry/prose).

-A magazine may offer you a publication spot in their own publication even if you are not semifinalist.
+Each magazine had the option to offer a publication spot in their own publication, even for non-finalists.

 DUE AUG 7, 28, SEP 11 (12:00 pm UTC)

-There are three opportunities to submit WIPs or near-finalized submissions for expedited feedback.
-Submitters can expect to hear back within 48 hours of the deadlines.
-This is does not entail advance notification of whether your piece has qualified for the Metamorphosis Issue; this is merely meant to give writers feedback before the final submission deadline!
+There were three opportunities to submit WIPs or near-finalized submissions for expedited feedback.
+Submitters could expect to hear back within 48 hours of the deadlines.
+This did not entail advance notification of whether their piece qualified for the Metamorphosis Issue; rather, it was merely meant to give writers feedback before the final submission deadline!

-In preparation for our submission deadline, we are hosting 5 virtual writing workshops free to attend!
-Writers will receive help drafting and editing their submissions.
+In preparation for our submission deadline, we hosted 5 virtual writing workshops free to attend!
+Through this, writers received help drafting and editing their submissions.

 11:00 pm EST Aug 23 w/ Opal